Kinto/kinto/docs/api/permissions.rst

         }
     }

-If we want everyone to be able to add a comment, we can PATCH the comments collections.
+If we want everyone to be able to add a comment, we can PATCH the permissions of the ``comments`` collections.

 .. code-block::